Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 4. Unification of interacting elementary particles and interfering (cross-correlating) unit-fields: A multi-particle system ( )

 For the two normal interfering unit-fields (interacting elementary particles), the energy conservation law applied to Eqs. (\ref{eq199abc}) and (\ref{eq200abc}) is given respectively by the relations

 and

 for the relativistic and non-relativistic unit-fields (particles).
-Here, the left- and right-hand sides of Eq. (\ref{eq201abc}) are the squares of total energies of the interfering {\it{relativistic}} unit-fields (particles) at the time moments $t$ and $t'$ ($t'>t$), respectively.
+Here, the left- and right-hand sides of Eq. (\ref{eq201abc}) are the squares of total energies of the interfering {\it{relativistic}} unit-fields (particles) at the time moments $t$ and $t'$, respectively.
 While, the left- and right-hand sides of Eq. (\ref{eq202abc}) describe the total energies of the interfering {\it{non-relativistic}} unit-fields at the time moments $t$ and $t'$, respectively.
-From the point of view of the energy, Eqs. (\ref{eq201abc}) and (\ref{eq202abc}) describe the interplay of the four unit-fields (particles), namely the 1st and 2nd normal unit-fields (elementary particles) and 3rd and 4th virtual unit-fields (elementary particles).
-The relativistic equation (\ref{eq201abc}) describe the energy conservation of the four unit-fields (particles) associated with the {\it{massive}} and/or {\it{mass-less}} unit-fields (particles).
-For an example, the left- and right-hand sides of Eq. (\ref{eq201abc}) may be associated respectively with the massive and mass-less unit-fields (particles).
-In such a case, the mass of the 1st and 2nd normal unit-fields (elementary particles) do {\it{annihilate}} and then converted into the energy of the mass-less particles.
-If the left- and right-hand sides of Eq. (\ref{eq201abc}) are attributed respectively to the mass-less and massive unit-fields (particles), then the energy of the mass-less particles converts into the mass-energy of the massive unit-fields (particles).
-It should be stressed that the non-relativistic equation (\ref{eq202abc}) based on the non-relativistic approximation ${\varepsilon}_{0n} \approx ({\mathbf{k}_{0n}^2} /2m_{0n}) + m_{0n}$ does not have any physical meaning for the {\it{mass-less}} unit-fields (particles).
+From the point of view of the energy, Eqs. (\ref{eq201abc}) and (\ref{eq202abc}) describe the interplay of the four unit-fields (particles), namely the 1st and 2nd normal, massive unit-fields (elementary particles) and 3rd and 4th virtual, mass-less unit-fields (elementary particles).
+The relativistic equation (\ref{eq201abc}) describes the energy conservation of the four unit-fields (particles) associated with the {\it{massive}} and/or {\it{mass-less}} unit-fields (particles).
+For an example, the left-hand side of Eq. (\ref{eq201abc}) may be associated with the massive and mass-less unit-fields (particles).
+The right-hand side of Eq. (\ref{eq201abc}) may contain the mass-less unit-fields (particles), only.
+In such a case, the rest-mass of the 1st and 2nd normal unit-fields (elementary particles) does {\it{annihilate}} and then convert into the energy of the mass-less particles.
+If the left-side of Eq. (\ref{eq201abc}) does include only the mass-less unit-fields (particles), then the energy of the mass-less particles converts into the mass-energy of the massive and mass-less unit-fields (particles).
+It should be stressed that the non-relativistic equation (\ref{eq202abc}) based on the non-relativistic approximation ${\varepsilon}_{0n} \approx ({\mathbf{k}_{0n}^2} /2m_{0n}) + m_{0n}$ does not have any physical sense for the {\it{mass-less}} unit-fields (particles).
 In the case of ${\cal E}_{12}(t')={\cal E}_{21}(t')=0$ or ${\varepsilon}_{12}(t') ={\varepsilon}_{21}(t')=0$, the 3rd and 4th virtual unit-fields (elementary particles) disappear:

 and